DanishPatwekar/DanishPatwekar/README.md

 - 👋 Hi, I’m @DanishPatwekar
-- 👀 I’m interested in Development
+- 👀 I’m interested in Database System.
-- 🌱 I’m currently PL/SQL devloper.
-- 💞️ I’m looking to collaborate as PL/SQL developer.
+- 💞️ I’m looking to collaborate as PL/SQL Developer.
 - 📫 How to reach me:- danishpatwekar24@gmail.com